savvamadar/Networked-Virtual-Controller/README.md

 You will need a screensharing application like Skype/ Discord/ Twitch.

 Usage:
-- Install vJoy (program tested on v218)
-- Configure vJoy based on README.txt (not README.md)
+- Configure based on README.txt (not README.md)
 - Compile/ Download Realease
 - Follow instructions given by program (If you are using Hamachi, or any other tunneling service, use the IP the service gives you)

+Features:
+- Virtual Generic Controller
+- Virtual Xbox Controller
+- Simulated Direct Input